poreddyrithika/CardioRiskAssessment/README.md

 * Demonstrating **real-world AI applications**
 * Academic projects and presentations

----

 ## ⚠️ Note

 * This app is for **educational purposes only**
 * It should not be used as a substitute for professional medical advice

----

 ## 🙌 Acknowledgement

 Built as part of a learning project to explore **Machine Learning + Web App Deployment using Streamlit**.

----

-## ⭐ If you like this project

-Give it a ⭐ on GitHub and share it!

 ---